-- (1) Design storms: - (a) Major drainage system ARI = 100 years - (b) Minor drainage system - - (i) for streets or roads up to and including Collector roads where the catchment area does not exceed 5 hectares ARI = 5 years; - (ii) for any street or road where the catchment area exceeds 5 hectares, and for Arterial or sub-arterial streets or roads ARI = 10 years. - (2) Flow widths: - (a) refer to the QUDM; - (b) for other streets and roads 3.0m from invert of kerb and channel; - (c) bypass flows around kerb returns and invert crossings maximum 30 l/s. - (3) Overland flow paths: - (a) Overland flow paths are to be provided at all sag points.
-Calculations to support weir flow over the kerb are to be submitted by the Consultant.
-Particular attention is required to the verge cross fall and shape at the flow path. - (b) Overland flow paths shall be located on non-private land, e.g. Roads, parks, reserves or shall be fully contained (including freeboard) within easements on private land.
+- (1) Design storms: - (a) Major drainage system Q100 (1% AEP) - (b) Minor drainage system - - (i) for streets or roads up to and including Collector roads where the catchment area does not exceed 5 hectares Q5 (18% AEP); - (ii) for any street or road where the catchment area exceeds 5 hectares, and for arterial or subarterial streets or roads - Q10 (10% AEP). - (2) Flow widths: - (a) refer to the QUDM; - (b) bypass flows around kerb returns and invert crossings maximum 30 l/s. - (3) Overland flow paths: - (a) Overland flow paths are to be provided at all sag points.
+Calculations to support weir flow over the kerb are to be submitted by the Consulting Engineer.
+Particular attention is required to the verge cross fall and shape at the flow path. - (b) Overland flow paths shall be located on non-private land, e.g. Roads, streets, parks, reserves or shall be fully contained (including freeboard) within easements on private land.
 Depth times velocity (DV) factors shall satisfy QUDM requirements. - (c) Freeboard (to the allotment level) above a Q100 flow shall be provided.
 For flow depths below 300mm, 100mm freeboard is acceptable.
 For flow depths above 300mm, 300mm freeboard is required.
-Calculations showing flows, depth and velocities are to be provided. - (d) In cases where no overland flow path is available, pipes shall be designed to convey 4 times the Q100 flow.
+Calculations showing flows, depth and velocities are to be provided. - (d) In cases where no overland flow path is available, culverts shall be designed to convey 4 times the Q100 flow.
 Overland flow paths must be provided wherever possible. - (4) Where drainage works pass through privately owned land: - (a) The minor system stormwater drainage path through a lot shall be piped.
 For urban developments the pipe shall extend the full depth of the lot.
-For rural residential developments, the pipe shall extend past the likely house construction envelope; - (b) All drainage works plus discharge area shall be contained within a stormwater drainage easement.
-Minimum easement width is to be 4.0 metres. - (5) Pipe Flow Velocities (flowing full) as per Table SC6.4. - Outlet velocities greater than 3.0m/sec require scour protection measures to be designed and implemented. - (7) The maximum catchment area for piped drainage systems shall be 30Ha.
-Flow paths for catchments greater than 30Ha are to be within drainage or park reserves or widened road reserves which allow for dual carriageways with a central depressed median.
+For rural residential developments, the pipe shall extend 10m past the house construction envelope, as per SC6.1.7.4.2; - (b) All drainage works plus discharge area shall be contained within a stormwater drainage easement.
+The easement width is to be sufficient to cater for future maintenance activities.
+Minimum easement width is to be 4.0 metres. - (5) Pipe Flow Velocities (flowing full) as per Table SC6.6. - (6) Outlet velocities greater than 3.0m/sec require permanent scour protection measures to be designed and implemented. - (7) The maximum catchment area for piped drainage systems shall be 30ha.
+Flow paths for catchments greater than 30ha are to be within drainage or park reserves or widened road reserves which allow for dual carriageways with a central depressed median. - (8) Provision must be made for the future orderly development of adjacent properties with respect to stormwater drainage where some or all of the upslope properties would drain through the development.
+The development is to design any upslope stormwater connection for fully developed catchment flows.

-Table SC6.
-4 Pipe flow velocities
+Table SC6.6 Pipe flow velocities

-Table 666.
-41 lpc new velocities

-COLUMN 1 COLUMN 2

 Desirable Velocity Absolute Velocity

 Minimum 1.2m/sec 0.9m/sec

 Maximum 3.5m/sec 5.0m/sec

-SC6.1.7.4.2 Rural & Rural Residential Drainage
+SC6.1.7.6.2 Rural and Rural Residential Drainage and Swales